Housing and Biosecurity

 Europe:

-Pilgrim’s UK has higher welfare supply chain contracts with farmers who raise all sows according to the RSPCA higher welfare outdoor bred standards as a minimum.
+Hogs: (SASB FB-MP-410a.1) The Pilgrim’s Europe Pork business has higher welfare supply chain contracts with farmers who raise all sows according to the RSPCA higher welfare outdoor bred standards as a minimum.
 Sows are free from confinement during gestation and farrowing.
-Pigs are born outdoors and are provided with shelter, where they remain until they are weaned at approximately 28 days of age.
+Pigs are born outdoors and provided with shelter, where they remain until they are weaned at approximately 28 days of age.
 All of our hogs in our higher welfare supply chain have permanent access to environmental enrichment.
-Pilgrim’s UK also sources hogs from independent farm partners.
-Those partners meet, and often exceed, the requirements of the Red Tractor or QMS assurance schemes and must provide hogs with permanent access to environmental enrichment.
-Pilgrim’s UK also requires that sows are housed in open pen systems during gestation.

 Mexico:

-At Pilgrim’s Mexico, our family farm partners who raise our breeder hens, which produce hatching eggs, use fresh shavings as bedding material in hen houses.
-These shavings are clean, absorbent...
+At Pilgrim’s Mexico, our family farm partners who raise our breeder hens, which produce hatching eggs, use fresh shavings as bedding material in hen houses...

 Mexico:

-At Pilgrim’s Mexico, our family farm partners who raise our breeder hens, which produce hatching eggs, use fresh shavings as bedding material in hen houses.
-These shavings are clean, absorbent, free of sharp objects and resistant to fungal growth.
-Our service technicians visit our breeders weekly to monitor chicken health.
 At our hatcheries, the temperature in the chick-holding room is targeted for chick comfort based on their internal temperature.
 We monitor and document ambient temperatures on an hourly basis, making any needed changes as soon as possible.
 We make sure our chicks have enough space to prevent overheating and that they are not placed under direct air flow that could cause them to become chilled.
-Before placing any chicks at a farmer’s broiler farm, we go through our pre-placement checklist to make sure the farm and houses are neat and orderly, ventilation and temperature are ideal for brooding, ammonia levels are below threshold levels, and lighting and bedding are in line with program requirements.

 United States:

 The hogs we raise in the U.S. are housed indoors where health and welfare are prioritized.
-Our sows are provided with unlimited access to clean water and are fed a nutritionally...
+Our sows are provided with unlimited access...

 United States:

-The hogs we raise in the U.S. are housed indoors where health and welfare are prioritized.
+Hogs: (SASB FB-MP-410a.1) The hogs we raise in the U.S. are housed indoors where health and welfare are prioritized.
 Our sows are provided with unlimited access to clean water and are fed a nutritionally balanced diet based on life stage and individual body condition.
 Weaned and growing hogs in the nursery and finishing stages of production are provided with unlimited access to clean water and feed.
 Specific standard operating procedures for maintaining animal comfort and housing are further defined in the Live Pork Production Manuals.
 Climate-controlled ventilation systems are expected to be maintained to promote animal comfort, control humidity, deliver quality air and maintain desirable temperatures according to hog size and life stage.

-At Pilgrim’s U.S., our family farm partners who raise our breeder hens, which produce hatching eggs, use fresh shavings as bedding material in hen houses.
-These shavings are clean, absorbent, free of sharp objects and resistant to fungal growth.
-Our service technicians visit our breeders weekly to monitor chicken health.
 At our hatcheries, the temperature in the chick-holding room is targeted for chick comfort based on their internal temperature.
 We monitor and document ambient temperatures on an hourly basis, making any needed changes as soon as possible.
 We make sure our chicks have enough space to prevent overheating and that they are not placed under direct air flow that could cause them to become chilled.
-Before placing any chicks at a farmer’s broiler farm, we go through our pre-placement checklist to make sure the farm and houses are neat and orderly, ventilation and temperature are ideal for brooding, ammonia levels are below threshold levels, and lighting and bedding are in line with program requirements.

 Biosecurity

-All team members and contract partners are trained according to our biosecurity protocols, and all visitors and vendors must be prescreened and approved before arriving at any of our locations.
+All team members and contract partners are trained according to our biosecurity protocols, and all visitors and vendors must be pre-screened and approved before arriving at any of our locations.
 Sign-in logs are also required and maintained at all locations.